Irish Buttermilk Scones Recipe

 Follow these steps and you will make the best tasting Irish buttermilk scones every time.

-If you enjoyed this Irish Scones Recipe why not try more Irish Traditional Recipe from Ireland
+If you enjoyed this Irish Scones Recipe why not try my Traditional Irish Lamb Strew Recipe too.

 Traditional Irish Buttermilk Scones Recipe that is great heaped with Irish Butter, jam and fresh whipped cream.